 Divided 8th Circuit Panel Says TTAB 2(d) Decision Has No Preclusive Effect in Infringment Suit

-B & B Hardware sued Hargis Industries for trademark infringement, claiming that defendant's use of the mark "Sealtite" for "self-drilling and self-taping screws" infringed B&B's mark "Sealtight" for fasteners used in the aerospace industry.
+B & B Hardware sued Hargis Industries for trademark infringement, unsuccessfully claiming that defendant's use of the mark "Sealtite" for "self-drilling and self-taping screws" infringed B&B's mark "Sealtight" for fasteners used in the aerospace industry.
 The TTAB had sustained B&B's opposition to registration of the "Sealtite" mark on the ground of likelihood of confusion with B&B's mark.
 The district court rejected B&B's contention that the TTAB decision should be given preclusive effect on the likelihood of confusion issue and the United States Court of Appeals for the Eight Circuit agreed.
 The panel majority ruled that because the TTAB is not an Article III court, its decision on the issue of likelihood of confusion is not entitled to preclusive effect in a subsequent trademark infringement action between the parties.
 B & B Hardware, Inc. v.
-Hargis Industries, Inc., Appeal No. 11-1247 (8th Cir.
-May 1, 2013).
+Hargis Industries, Inc., 106 USPQ2d 1660 (8th Cir.
+2013).

 The appellate court distinguished an earlier 8th Circuit precedent in which a decision of the CCPA (the CAFC's predecessor) was given preclusive effect on the issue of likelihood of confusion, observing that the CCPA was an Article III court at the time.
 The TTAB is not an Article III court and therefore the appellate court need not follow the earlier decision.